About Pre-Sentence Reports

 - LS-CMI or YLS-CMI on all clients, this examines any areas of criminogenic need and likelihood of reconviction

 - Stable and Acute 2007 or AIM for clients who sexually offend

 - Spousal Assault Risk Assessment (SARA for male clients who have perpetrated offences of domestic violence

 assessments of literacy and numeracy are undertaken on all eligible clients

 Community Service assessments completed by all clients eligible to receive a custodial sentence

-In the SER, the officer will discuss the offender’s background and current lifestyle.
+In the PSR, the officer will discuss the offender’s background and current lifestyle.
 They will look at the offender’s offending behaviour (both for previous offences and for the current offence).
-The SER will include an assessment of the defendant’s attitude to the offences, in particular the offender’s awareness of the consequences for the victim.
+The PSR will include an assessment of the defendant’s attitude to the offences, in particular the offender’s awareness of the consequences for the victim.
 If the defendant expresses remorse, guilt or desire to make amends this is included in the report.